Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 Winning Tactics to Attract More Gen Z Renters to Your Property

 The oldest members of Gen Z are turning 25 this year.
-They were only seven years old when Facebook launched; they have never known a time before the internet.
+They were only seven years old when Facebook launched; they had never known a time before the internet.

 And guess what else?
-They’re going to be the largest generation of apartment renters the industry has ever seen.
+They will be the largest generation of apartment renters the industry has ever seen.

 Meet your Gen Z renters